 I watched Ore Monogatari after seeing lots of good reviews about it.
 Especially because they said that it's "really good" and "unique", but watching this anime made me VERY disappointed.

 I would've given it a higher score if it wasn't a 24 episodes anime.
 Why?
 Because this anime is mostly about "nothing".
 Lots of people said that it's unique but I don't see anything unique about it.
-It started off like this: Guy saves the girl, they started to meet a lot and on 3rd episode they became lovers.
+It started off like this: Guy saves the girl, they started to meet a lot.

 The art is the only thing that I like in this anime because it's so pretty.